include-what-you-use/include-what-you-use/docs/IWYUPragmas.md

 ### IWYU pragma: keep ###

-This pragma applies to a single `#include` statement.
+This pragma applies to a single `#include` directive.
 It forces IWYU to keep an inclusion even if it is deemed unnecessary.

     main.cc:
       #include <vector> // IWYU pragma: keep